axsh/openvnet/docs/content/installation.md

 `openvnet` is a metapackage.
 It is equivalent to installing `openvnet-common`, `openvnet-vna`, `openvnet-vnmgr`, `openvnet-webapi`, `openvnet-vnctl` at once.

-Install [Redis](http://redis.io) and [Mysql server](https://www.mysql.com).
-Redis is required for OpenVNet's processes to communicate and Mysql for data storage.
+Install [Redis](http://redis.io) and [MySQL server](https://www.mysql.com).
+Redis is required for OpenVNet's processes to communicate and MySQL for data storage.
 Though they're both required, they are not package dependencies because OpenVNet is distributed software.
 In a production environment, it is very likely for these packages to be installed on other machines than the OpenVNet processes themselves.

 ```
 yum install -y mysql-server redis